by Shawn Lee

 References to naked attraction hottest women refer to the 2016 edition

 When we previously discussed fire alarm detector layout, we went through a series of square rooms/spaces to demonstrate how to place spot type fire alarm detectors, as shown in the example below.

-Following the spacing rules of NFPA 72
+Following the spacing rules of naked attraction hottest women

 (1) The distance between detectors shall not exceed their listed spacing, and there shall be detectors within a distance of one-half the listed spacing, measured at right angles from all walls or partitions extending upward to within the top 15 percent of the ceiling height.

 (2) All points on the ceiling shall have a detector within a distance equal to or less than 0.7 times the listed spacing (0.7S).

 Assuming we have a heat detector that has a listed spacing of 30 feet, the illustration above shows that we have followed both requirements.
 The detector is no more than one-half its listed spacing from any wall measured at a right angle.
 In addition, no space on the ceiling is more than 0.7 x the detector’s listed spacing, in this case 21 feet.

 Up to this point we have been working with square rooms, but this is just as applicable to rectangular spaces as illustrated.

 What if the space the detector needs to be placed in is an irregular shape?